All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Vomiting

 While nausea is common, vomiting occurs less frequently.
-At 1mg, it is more common than at 0.25mg or 0.5mg but still affects a minority of patients.
+At 1mg, it's more common than at 0.25mg or 0.5mg but still affects a minority of patients.
 If vomiting is persistent or occurs with every meal, contact your physician.
 Persistent vomiting can lead to dehydration and may indicate a need for dose adjustment.

 Injection Site Reactions